KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 Installer builds can optionally be configured with an owner-run update server.
 That managed-update flow is separate from telemetry and is limited to update-management fields, release metadata requests, and installer downloads, not browsing data.

-Version `1.0.61` includes the current browser behavior around the Streaming Hub, isolated persistent streaming-service sessions, hardened streaming login popups, service-specific navigation allowlists, blocked downloads inside streaming views, local-first media handling, the hardened Music Downloader, Windows-safe gaming and streaming performance optimization, lighter performance-summary handling during normal browser-state updates, passkey compatibility, external-drive install handling, and installer-managed automatic updates with a one-time first-launch follow-up check.
+Version `1.0.63` includes the current browser behavior around the Streaming Hub, isolated persistent streaming-service sessions, hardened streaming login popups, service-specific navigation allowlists, blocked downloads inside streaming views, local-first media handling, the hardened Music Downloader, Windows-safe gaming and streaming performance optimization, lighter performance-summary handling during normal browser-state updates, the visible media memory saver path for heavy tabs, lighter cached Runtime Checks behavior, passkey compatibility, external-drive install handling, and installer-managed automatic updates with a one-time first-launch follow-up check.
 Those behaviors do not add built-in telemetry or analytics collection to the browser.

 ## Local Browser Data